TallKite/linnstrument-firmware/README.md

 ----->  All microLinn per-split settings can be linked this way.  <------

 *Details: Beware, if the column offset is 2 and the row offset is an even number, you lose half the notes and only get a whole-tone scale.
 In general, the column offset and the row offset should not have any common factors.
-If they do, both the row offset and the column offset will be displayed in red.*
+If they do, both offsets will be displayed in red.*

 *Playing melodies with pitch bending can be tricky.
 A 1mm slide normally bends the pitch about 6¢.
 But an offset of +2 makes it 12¢, +3 makes it 18¢, etc. Thus to play in tune with a large column offset you may need both Pitch/X Quantize and Pitch/X Quantize Hold to be on.
 (But if your column offset is +2, setting Quantize on and Quantize Hold off lets you play the skipped notes fairly accurately by sliding into the gap between pads.
 In fact, you can play 24edo quartertones on a normal 12edo LinnStrument fairly easily this way.)*